Bundesbank chief defends ECB bond purchases in wake of court case | Law-Order

 Bundesbank chief defends ECB bond purchases in wake of court case

-Bundesbank chief Jens Weidmann on Wednesday defended the European Central Bank's bond purchases in the face of criticism from some German lawmakers, parliamentary sources said.
+Bundesbank chief Jens Weidmann defended the European Central Bank's bond purchases in the face of criticism from some German lawmakers in a culmination of efforts to defuse a stand-off with Germany's top court over its policy, sources said on Wednesday.

+Weidmann spoke to the lawmakers in a closed-door session via a video-link and answered questions for nearly two hours, four participants told Reuters, adding that his remarks helped to dispel doubts over the proportionality of the ECB's measures.
+His appearance marked the climax of efforts to overcome a constitutional crisis in Europe's largest economy that had threatened to upend monetary policy in the 19-nation euro zone.

 - READ MORE ON: